Handmade contact prints on Canson Montreal cotton watercolor paper. Each print was toned in either coffee, black tea, or cassis tea.

 And re-emerging into the wild.

 This series is close to my heart.
-When I created it, I thought it was about a longing for a deeper connection with the natural world, something that felt like a loss when I loved to the suburbs of the most beautiful city in the world.
+When I created it, I thought it was about a longing for a deeper connection with the natural world, something that felt like a loss when I moved to the suburbs of the most beautiful city in the world.
 Over time, the series evolved to be an homage to loss in general, a study of the grief I carried after losing my son in 2008.
 When I worked as a therapist, I often told my clients that the central task of grief was learning to hold on while also letting go.
 We hold onto the memories of what that person meant to us, how they touched us, how they changed our lives for the better.
 We let go of the pain by learning to live without our loved ones and by allowing ourselves to continue to live in general— not merely exist, but live.
 Holding on while letting go…

 Words are like wings